dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

 The security of end users who access the applications deployed on the cluster is managed by the applications themselves internally.
 So our focus is on user's accessing the cluster: User (administrators or developers) & Service Account (machines or robots).

 K8s doesn't manage user accounts natively.
-It relies on an external source like a file with user details or certificates or third party identity services like LDAP to manage theses users.
+It relies on an external source like a file with user details or certificates or third party identity services like LDAP to manage these users.
 So we cannot create user in a k8s cluster or view the list of users.
 However, in case of service accounts, k8s can manage them.

 So let's focus on users.